Catholic Church sexual abuse cases: El Salvador

 In November 2015, in El Salvador's sole non-military Catholic diocese, the Archdiocese of San Salvador, Fr.
 Jesus Delgado, biographer and personal secretary to Archbishop Oscar Romero was dismissed by the Archdiocese after investigations revealed that he had molested a girl, now 42 years of age, when she was between the ages of 9 and 17.
 Due to the statute of limitations, Delgado could not face criminal charges.
-In December 2016, a canonical court convicted Delgado and two other El Salvador priests, Francisco Galvez and Antonio Molina, of committing acts of sex abuse between the years 1980 and 2000 and laicized them from the priesthood.
+In December 2016, a canonical court convicted Delgado and two other El Salvador priests, Francisco Galvez and Antonio Molina, of committing acts of sex abuse between 1980 and 2000 and laicized them from the priesthood.

 In November 2019, the Archdiocese acknowledged sex abuse committed by Fr.
 Leopoldo Sosa Tolentino in 1994 and issued a public apology to his victim.
 Tolentino was suspended from ministry and began the canonical trial process.
-Another El Salvador priest José Adonay Chicas Campos was laicized in 2019 after pleading guilty to sex abuse in a criminal trial at the Vatican and sentenced to 16 years in prison.
+Another El Salvador priest, José Adonay Chicas Campos, was laicized in 2019 after pleading guilty to sex abuse in a criminal trial at the Vatican and sentenced to 16 years in prison.